cassproject/cass-editor/docs/directory-management/README.md

 The type of item (Directory, Framework, or Resource) along with the item name is shown in the top section of the Information panel.
 The type of item being viewed and its properties determines the contents available within the information panel.

+If the type of item is a Competency, then the details and options within the Information panel will refer to the Framework that the Competency is within.

 If the item is not currently open, then a button providing the option to open that item is available under the name of the item.

 Not all options listed below are available on all items.